-Our newly released Instagram Pricing Calculator will provide you with a starting price range, which are based on your performance in engagement and reach.
 From there, you’ll be able to adjust the calculated fees by taking into account other relevant factors, such as content quality and campaign deadlines.

 How does the Instagram Pricing Calculator work?

-Fill in your Instagram handle and the number of Instagram posts and stories the brand is asking for.
+Fill in your Instagram handle and the number of Instagram posts and Stories the brand is asking for.
 Then, click Calculate.

 You’ll be provided with the following information:

 – Estimated price range: This is the price range you can charge for a collaboration.
 Depending on different collaboration factors, you can set varying fees within the range provided.

 – Estimated reach, post impressions, and story impressions: These numbers are your estimated results for a collaboration.
 This provides you and the brand an idea of what results you can achieve.

 – Engagement rate vs. Benchmark: This compares your average engagement rate to our benchmark estimates.
 Our benchmark estimates are based on over 2,000 recent inzpire.me collaborations, and it gives you and brands an idea of what engagement rates you should have for your follower size.

 What other collaboration factors can I take into account?